French submarine Sirène (Q123): Characteristics

 The Sirène-class submarines had a displacement of 609 LT surfaced and 757 LT submerged.
 They had an endurance of 3,500 nmi at 7.5 kn, with a maximum surface speed of 13.5 kn, and a submerged speed of 7.5 kn.
 Their armament was seven torpedo tubes (three forward, two amidships, and two aft) and carried 13 torpedoes.
 As with all French submarines of this period, the midships torpedo tubes were fitted externally in trainable mounts.
-The submarines had a single 75 mm and two 8 mm machine guns, and were manned by crews of 41 men.
+The submarines had a single 75 mm and two 8 mm machine guns.
+The submarines were manned by crews of 41 men.

 Construction and commissioning

-Laid down at Ateliers et Chantiers de la Loire in Saint-Nazaire, France, on 28 November 1923 with the hull number Q123, Sirène was launched on 6 August 1925.
+Laid down at Ateliers et Chantiers de la Loire in Saint-Nazaire, France, on 28 November 1923 with the pennant number Q123, Sirène was launched on 6 August 1925.
 She ran her official trials from 1 September 1925 to 11 March 1926.
 On 1 June 1926, she was departing Brest Arsenal at Brest, France, when her steering failed and she collided with the torpedo boat Chastaing.
 She suffered a deep tear in her stern above the waterline, but no one aboard either vessel suffered injuries.
 Sirène completed fitting out between 25 January and 12 March 1927.
 She was commissioned on 12 March 1927.